mozilla/addons-server/docs/topics/api/addons.rst

     :query string category: Filter by :ref:`category slug <category-list>`. ``app`` and ``type`` parameters need to be set, otherwise this parameter is ignored.
     :query string color: (Experimental) Filter by color in RGB hex format, trying to find themes that approximately match the specified color.
 Only works for static themes.
     :query string exclude_addons: Exclude add-ons by ``slug`` or ``id``.
 Multiple add-ons can be specified, separated by comma(s).
-    :query boolean featured: Filter to only featured add-ons.
-Only ``featured=true`` is supported.
-        If ``app`` is provided as a parameter then only featured collections targeted to that application are taken into account.
-        If ``lang`` is provided then only featured collections targeted to that language, (and collections for all languages), are taken into account.
-Both ``app`` and ``lang`` can be provided to filter to addons that are featured in collections that application and for that language, (and for all languages).
     :query string guid: Filter by exact add-on guid.
 Multiple guids can be specified, separated by comma(s), in which case any add-ons matching any of the guids will be returned.
 As guids are unique there should be at most one add-on result per guid specified.
 For usage with Firefox, instead of separating multiple guids by comma(s), a single guid can be passed in base64url format, prefixed by the ``rta:`` string.
     :query string lang: Activate translations in the specific language for that query.
 (See :ref:`translated fields <api-overview-translations>`)
     :query int page: 1-based page number.
 Defaults to 1.